OSHA 10 Training: Complete Guide, Requirements & Cost

 - SkillCat Team

 Getting started in a new trade or just trying to work safer?
-Before you dive in, compare trade school programs, top careers, costs, and timelines, then come back to OSHA 10 training.
-It’s one of the most common safety credentials you’ll see mentioned on job sites.
+OSHA 10 training is one of the most common safety credentials you’ll see mentioned on job sites.
 But what exactly is it?
-The OSHA 10 training course is part of a voluntary program designed to teach workers basic safety and health information on recognizing, avoiding, and preventing common workplace hazards.
+The OSHA 10 training course is part of a voluntary program designed to teach workers basic safety and health information for recognizing, avoiding, and preventing common workplace hazards.
 This guide breaks down who needs it, what you actually learn, and everything else you need to know about the OSHA Outreach Training Program in simple terms.

 What is the OSHA Outreach Training Program?

 The main goal of the OSHA Outreach Training Program isn’t about memorizing complex regulations but about building a culture of safety.
-For more safety how‑tos and checklists, browse our Safety articles.
 Since 1971, this program has trained millions of workers.
-In a recent five year period alone, over 6.01 million people took an OSHA Outreach course.
 After completing the training, you receive an official course completion card from the U.S. Department of Labor, which most people just call an OSHA card.

 OSHA 10 Hour Course: This is an entry level program.
 It’s designed for the general workforce to provide a basic awareness of common job related safety and health hazards.